What Is A ‘TV Series Bible’?

 If they option your script and you’ve given them a page with the word Format at the top, in my experience, the “format document” becomes part of the contract.
 That way you will have ensured you retain the format rights – the “created by” credit.
 Which is of course extremely important when it comes to getting paid.

-So… What do we have in our bibles?
+So… What do you have in your bible?

 - 1 page pitch x 1